Aadarsh-Raj/geeksterProj17/README.md

 <br>

 Some extra like box-shadow, display with flex property value, position with absolute property value and transform <br> have been used for giving shadow in the container, for managing proper width of the containers, for managing position of the element <br> and for rotating the div element with an angle.
+Overflow is used in body for non-scrollable body.